 - First, contact us via web, email, phone or in person for a free tattoo consultation.
-That is when you will explain your vision or ideas, gather reference, brainstorn, etc.
+That is where you will explain your vision or ideas, gather reference, brainstorn, etc. with an artist.

-- Once a tattoo project has been chosen, a line drawing will be produced once a deposit is collected.
-Your deposit will hold your appointment time, and will be applied toward total tattoo project cost.
+- Once a tattoo project has been chosen, we can schedule your tattoo and start the drawing process, the deposit for your appontment is collected at this time.
+Your deposit will hold your appointment time, and will be applied toward total tattoo cost.

 - The day of your appointment it is VERY important to please make sure and: Rest up beforehand.
 DO NOT drink alcohol before, during or after your tattoo.
 Eat plenty of food before you get tattooed and stay hydrated.
 Wear comfortable clothing.
 Arriving clean and un-funky is preferred.

 Tattoo pricing can be hourly or by the piece.
-Base hourly rate is $125/hour.
+Our base hourly rate is $125/hour.
+Artist rates are between $85-150/hour depending on artist.
 Special pricing for large multisession projects is available.
-Special promotions are also available so check with us for current tattoo specials.
+Special promotions are also available so check with us for current tattoo flash specials.
 Guest artists pricing may vary.